NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Improved advantage on hit and block
     - Move ends four frames sooner
     - Can follow up on whiff
+    - Has 50 lift instead of 46 to fix combo drops on some characters
 - 5A charge time changed from 11 frames to 8
 - 5A(A) added as 2AA(A)
 - 2B can follow up on whiff